8 Steps to a Successful Proposal¶

 - Consider arrangements for large requests

 If you are requesting a significant amount of funding, there is an understandable concern that you will deliver on your promises to the network.
-Reach out to trusted intermediaries such as Dash Core Group, Inc. or Green Candle, Inc. in advance for advice on escrow, and make the conditions for escrow release public and part of the proposal.
+Reach out to the Dash Investment Foundation in advance for advice on escrow or providing equity, and make the conditions public and part of the proposal.
 If your proposal is so large that uses a significant percentage of the budget, there is a risk that approving your proposal will bump smaller proposals out of the budget.
 Consider breaking your proposal into smaller monthly payments instead.

 See this documentation for specific instructions on how to create a proposal when you are ready.
 Good luck!